cfshi/coronavirus/README.md

 Regarding spreading route, e.g., from Wuhan to Taipei:  flight route, how many people got infected and whom they contacted.
 We will need data from governments (e.g., Taiwan CDC)

 Regarding media content, we may do data mining to collect media content from big data base and do data mining (or not?).
+WHO reaction was politicalized.
+The chairman, who is Ethiopia, first commented that China was efficient and did a good job curtailing the virus; that was different from common belief.
+Did the WHO's position delay the world's reaction to the virus?